ddella/PHP8-Nginx/README.md

 EOF
 ```

->**Note:** The image must reside on your Kubernetes Cluster local registry for **EACH** worker node.
+>**Note**: The image must reside on your Kubernetes Cluster local registry for **EACH** worker node.
 See my light 😉 tutorial on tranfering a local Docker image to the local K8s registry, [here](https://github.com/ddella/Kubernetes-Cluster/blob/main/K8s-Local-Image.md).

 ## Create Daemon Set
 Create the Pods with the command: